DiligentGraphics/DiligentSamples/Tutorials/Tutorial21_RayTracing/readme.md

 ## Ray tracing

-Before rendering we update instance transformations by updating TLAS.
+Before rendering, we update instance transformations by updating TLAS.
 Acceleration structure updating is much faster and takes less memory than building from scratch.
 ```cpp
 UpdateTLAS();
 ```

-Run ray generation shader with dimension of render target.
+Run ray generation shader with the dimension of the render target.
 ```cpp
 TraceRaysAttribs Attribs;
 Attribs.DimensionX        = m_pColorRT->GetDesc().Width;